Downloads: Installation Instructions

 You need to have the GNUstep core libraries installed in order to compile and use Etoile.
 The core packages are, at a minimum:

-You can check out the latest GNUstep unstable (or trunk) as follows:
+Alternatively you can check out the latest GNUstep unstable (or trunk) as follows, but libobjc2 won't be included:

 svn co http://svn.gna.org/svn/gnustep/modules/core